 Yuzu is a citrus fruit with a bumpy skin, which contains an aromatic taste and thus gives beautiful accents to dishes.
 The most famous use of Yuzu is the Japanese Ponzu sauce.
 Yuzu is also used for bathing during cold winter months.
 The peel then gives off a wonderful aroma and warmth that would reduce the cold and relax the mind.
 This is called yuzuyu.

-Kinome is the young leaf of the Sansho (prickly ash).
-It has a taste similar to curry leaves; citrusy with a hint of mint.
-Plus, it numbs the tongue, just like szechuan peppers do.
+Kinome is the young leaf of the Sansho (prickly ash tree).
+It has a fresh flavour which reminds of citrus fruits, yuzu and kaffir lime.
+This freshness is combined with peppery and spicy notes.Moreover, it numbs the tongue, just like szechuan peppers do.
 This numbing effect is caused by a confusion in the nerves called 'sanshools'.

 You may be familiar with Shiso Leaves.
 These beautiful, large leaves are the leaves of the Shiso plant.
 This plant also produces edible flowers called Hana Hijiso, or Hanaho Flowers.
 The flowers are not only beautiful to look at, but are also very tasty and aromatic.

 Shiso Leaves Green is called 'Ōba' in Japan.
 And there is no fish dish imaginable that this product cannot be served with.
 Take a nice, fresh piece of tuna.
 Dip it in Japanese soy sauce and wrap a Shiso leaf around it.
 A true taste sensation.
 The leaf has a very mild taste but is definitely present.